 - How to post bail at the Salt Lake County Jail

 - How to contact an inmate at the Salt Lake County Jail

 - Salt Lake County Jail visiting hours

-If your loved one is incarcerated at Utah’s Salt Lake County jail, call our criminal defense attorneys at (801) 758-2287 to set up a free and confidential legal consultation.
+If your loved one is incarcerated at Utah’s Salt Lake County jail, call a Salt Lake City criminal defense lawyer at (801) 758-2287 to set up a free and confidential legal consultation.
 Our experienced legal team may be can help you seek a bail reduction, fight the charges, and make sure your loved one’s legal rights are being protected.
 We have over 16 years of experience handling a wide range of misdemeanors and felonies.